-'''

 Enter a hex number between 1h and ffh : 1a

-'''

-■ Network address: A network or MAC level address of 12 characters or less.
+Network address: An infrastructure or MAC level address of 12 characters or less.
 Omit leading zeros when entering an address.

-'''

-Enter the remote network address: 4096123456
+Enter the remote network address : 4096123456

-'''

 ■ IP address: An internet address in the form of 4 numbers from 0-255 separated by dots (.).
 Leading zeros in any of the numbers may be omitted.